Hildegard of Bingen Biography

-- Since childhood, Hildegard of Bingen claimed to have visions and could see shining lights.
+- Visions from the life of Hildegard von Bingen: Since childhood, Hildegard of Bingen claimed to have visions and could see shining lights.
 Today, her descriptions point out, that she most probably suffered from migraine.
 During the Middle Ages, many people were accusing her of being a witch.

 - Hildegard of Bingen preached her teachings openly, which was very uncommon for women during that time.
 But she was not only very well educated, but also a real businesswomen.
 Her demand was the economic indepedence for her own monastery in Rupertsberg.
 In achieving this goal, she only allowed noble women access to it, because she wanted them to invest money.